project-chip/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 # CHIP nRF Connect Lighting Example Application

-The nRF Connect Lighting Example demonstrates how to remotely control a white non-dimmable light bulb.
+The nRF Connect Lighting Example demonstrates how to remotely control a white dimmable light bulb.
 It uses buttons to test changing the lighting and device states and LEDs to show the state of these changes.
 You can use this example as a reference for creating your own application.

 The example is based on [CHIP](https://github.com/project-chip/connectedhomeip) and the nRF Connect platform, and supports remote access and control of a